yt-focus/yt-focus/README.md

 There are a few things you can do to support the project:

+- Leave a review on the Chrome Web Store ❤️
 - Star the repository (and follow me on GitHub for more)
-- Share and upvote on sites like Twitter, Reddit, Hacker News, and on the Web Store
+- Share and upvote on sites like Twitter, Reddit, Hacker News
 - Report any bugs, glitches, or errors that you find
+- Share any feedback you have!

 These things motivate me to to keep sharing what I build, and let me know that my work is appreciated!
 They also help me improve the